-Box Hill Institute, registered with the Australian Government as Registered Training Organisation #4687, has three main campuses within easy reach of Melbourne's central business district.
-Offering over 400 full and part-time courses covering a wide range of subject disciplines, leading to diploma and bachelor degrees, they provide students with a variety of pathways to employment, promotion and further higher study.
+Box Hill Institute, registered with the Australian Government as Registered Training Organization #4687, has three main campuses within easy reach of Melbourne's central business district.
+Offering over 179 qualifications as well as 1,190 short courses to over 60,000 students covering a wide range of subject disciplines, leading to diploma and bachelor degrees, they provide students with a variety of pathways to employment, promotion and further higher study.

-Established in 1924, Box Hill Institute has developed to be Victoria's No. 1 TAFE Institute in 2004 and 2005 and recipient of the Microsoft Education Award at the 2006 Australian Export awards.
+Established in 1924, Box Hill Institute has developed to be Victoria's No. 1 TAFE Institute in 2004 and 2005 and recipient of the 'Large Training Provider of the Year' award in 2016 from the Australian Training Awards, the "Excellence in International Education" award in 2015 from the Victorian International Education Awards and won the "International Training Provider of the Year 2018" award at the Australian Training Awards.